gateio/gateapi-java/docs/FuturesApi.md

         defaultClient.setBasePath("https://api.gateio.ws/api/v4");

         FuturesApi apiInstance = new FuturesApi(defaultClient);
-        String settle = "usdt"; // String | Settle currency
+        String settle = "usdt"; // String | Settle currency.
-        String contract = "BTC_USDT"; // String | Futures contract
+        String contract = "BTC_USDT"; // String | Futures contract.
         Long from = 1546905600L; // Long | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-        Long to = 1546935600L; // Long | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second
+        Long to = 1546935600L; // Long | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision specified
         Integer limit = 100; // Integer | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
-        String interval = "\"5m\""; // String | Interval time between data points
+        String interval = "\"5m\""; // String | Interval time between data points.
         try {
             List<FuturesPremiumIndex> result = apiInstance.listFuturesPremiumIndex(settle, contract)
                         .from(from)